 NYC overdose deaths drop a bit, but still 'far too many'

-NEW YORK (AP) — Overdose deaths in New York City declined slightly last year after years of alarming increases, health officials say.
+NEW YORK (AP) — Overdose deaths in New York City declined slightly last year after years of alarming increases, health officials said Monday.

-There were 1,444 fatal overdoses citywide last year, down 2.6% from 2017, according to data the city Health Department is releasing Monday.
+There were 1,444 fatal overdoses citywide last year, down 2.6% from 2017, according to data released by the city Health Department.
 The number had been rising since 2010, when it was a comparatively low 541.

 "The decrease in drug overdose deaths is promising," Health Commissioner Dr. Oxiris Barbot said in a statement, "but far too many New Yorkers are still dying."